pi-hole/docs/docs/ftldns/blockingmode.md

 ### Advantage

-- Shows blocking page from which blocked domains can be whitelisted
+- Shows a blocking page from which blocked domains can be whitelisted
 - Serves IPv4-only replies and hence mitigates issues with rotating IPv6 prefixes

 ### Disadvantages

-- Requires a webserver to run on your Pi-hole
+- Requires a web server to run on your Pi-hole
 - May cause time-outs for HTTPS content even with properly configured firewall rules

 ## Pi-hole's full IP blocking